dariusur/MAX7219_library/README.md

 # MAX7219_library
 Library for control of 8x8 LED matrix driven by MAX7219 display driver.
-This library was written for the intention to be used for a microcontroller based gaming console.
+This library was written with the intention to be used for a microcontroller based gaming console.

 ![image](MAX7219_LED_matrix.jpg)